top of page

 10. Get Motivated

-Read something inspirational, listen to something empowering, talk to someone who can uplift your spirits, who can motivate you to become more of the person you want to be, to live more consciously, and to take proactive steps towards creating a better life for yourself and your family.
+• Talk to someone who can uplift your spirits and support you to become more of the person you want to be for yourself & your family.

 11. Stop Comparisons